 How to Get Started with Disney Pin Trading

-You really only need one pin to trade to get started, but of course you want more because you and your child will be hooked after that first time.
+You really only need one pin to trade to get started, but of course you’ll want more because you and your child will be hooked after that first time.

 - Disney sells Pin Trading Starter Sets in a variety of designs, that include a lanyard, pins, and handy “rules” card.
 We have this Mickey Mouse Starter Set.

-- For several pins to get you started, I would check out Ebay or Amazon.
+- To get started in pin trading, I recommend buying a lot off Amazon or eBay.
 I purchased a Disney Pins trading lot on Amazon for much less than the pins would have cost individually.
 Just be sure to read the description and reviews well, and trade these pins at your own risk.
 You can’t trade fake “Disney” pins (known as “scrappers”)—and a quick Google search will give you lots of great articles on how to spot a fake.

 Who You Can Trade Disney Pins With

 We’ve now reached the point in which we have quite the collection and don’t necessarily want to bring all of our pins to the park.
 We purchase souvenir pins for every new Disney experience—whether it’s a new park we’re visiting, the Disney Cruise Line, resort, or special event.
-We also like to purchase our favorite Disney character pins.
+In addition, we like to collect our favorite Disney characters.

 PIN TO YOUR DISNEY PINTEREST BOARD FOR LATER